 Personal Injury: Defence

-Andrew is regularly instructed by Defendants in EL, PL and RTA catastrophic injury claims worth in excess of £1m.
-He does not accept instructions in new cases with a value below £250,000.
+Andrew is regularly instructed by Defendants in Employers’ Liability, Public Liability and RTA catastrophic injury claims.
 He is recommended in the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
-The Legal 500 says that he is:

-He is a member of the Attorney General’s Regional A Panel of Junior Counsel to the Crown and is a door tenant at 12 King’s Bench Walk in London.
+Andrew was shortlisted for the “Barrister / KC of the Year” award at the Manchester Legal Awards 2023.
+He is a member of the Attorney General’s Regional ‘A’ Panel of Junior Counsel to the Crown.
+He is also a tenant at 12 King’s Bench Walk in London.